 Sec.
-126.305. - Pre-Selection Procurement Methods.
+126.305. - Pre-selection procurement methods.

-- Authorization.
+- (a) Authorization.
 The Chief may authorize any one or more of the following Pre-Selection Procurement Methods below. - 1) A Request for Information (RFI).
-The Chief, consultation with the using agency, may issue a Request for Information solicitation to collect information about the capabilities of bidders. - 2) A Request for Qualifications (RFQ).
-The Chief, in
+The Chief, in consultation with the using agency, may issue a Request for Information solicitation to collect information about the capabilities of bidders. - 2) A Request for Qualifications (RFQ).
+The Chief, in consultation with the using agency, may issue a Request for Qualifications solicitation to solicit information from bidders to evaluate a bidder's qualifications and qualify two or more bidders for future solicitations. - 3) An Intent to Bid (ITB).
+The Chief, in consultation with the using agency, may issue an intent to bid which is intended to provide notice and information to potential bidders.
+The publication of an intent to bid does not obligate the City to make the purchases referred to in the intent to bid.